From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Omi Woods

 Omi Woods is a stunning jewelry line that pays tribute to “all of our connections to Africa and her diaspora,” as phrased on its website.
-The name itself draws on the founder Ashley Alexis McFarlane's Jamaican-Ashanti-Maroon heritage: Omi means “water” in the Yoruba language while the word Jamaica derives from the Indigenous Taino word “Xaymaca,” meaning “land of wood and water.”
-The jewelry designs follow suit, made with fairtrade African gold and representative of the rich history that culture is celebrated for.
+The name itself draws on the founder Ashley Alexis McFarlane’s Jamaican-Ashanti-Maroon heritage: Omi means “water” in the Yoruba language, while the word Jamaica derives from the Indigenous Taino word “Xaymaca,” meaning “land of wood and water.”

+The jewelry designs follow suit, made with fairtrade African gold and represent the rich history that culture is celebrated for.
 Although known for its signature coin pendants, you will find everything from earrings to anklets.
-The pieces can be worn every day, but are special enough to become heirlooms — passed down generation after generation.
+The pieces can be worn daily but are special enough to become heirlooms—passed down from generation to generation.

 Wellness